Saamu02/Devote/README.md

 # Devote
-App 7: App develop in SwiftUI
+App 7: App develop in SwfitUI for iOS with the static widget UI

 # Learning Points: